Medicare and dental coverage: Key takeaways

 Roughly ten percent of retirees retain dental coverage from their former employer or a spouse’s employer.
 But there are other options available for seniors who don’t have access to employer-sponsored dental coverage.

 Medicare Advantage is an alternative to Original Medicare for enrollees who want dental coverage.
-In 2010, 55 percent of Medicare Advantage plans included dental coverage.
+In 2019, two-thirds of Medicare Advantage enrollees are in plans that provide at least some dental coverage.
 If you’re considering Medicare Advantage instead of Original Medicare + Medigap + Medicare Part D, be sure to familiarize yourself with the pros and cons of both options.

 Stand-alone dental plans are available for purchase, and some carriers offer dental plans that are specifically designed for seniors.
 But again, it’s typical for them to have relatively low annual benefit maximums.
 For example, AARP partners with Delta Dental to offer a plan for AARP members and the available PPO options have annual benefit caps of $1,000 or $1,500 (they also have an HMO option that doesn’t have an annual benefit cap, although it’s not available in all areas, and requires members to get their care from in-network dentists, with care coordinated by a primary care dentist).
 This guide is a helpful resource for understanding how individual dental plans work.